 Looking for an experienced divorce attorney in Colorado Springs?

 If you live in the Colorado Springs/Pueblo metro areas and you are considering a divorce, or have recently been served with divorce papers, you are probably wondering how this life-changing event will affect your future.
 Divorce can be a very difficult and perplexing time, but fortunately, you don't have to handle it on your own.
 The divorce lawyers/attorneys at Marrison Family Law in Colorado Springs can help you make the best decisions right from the start.
-We will explain your rights, outline your options and help you reach the best possible outcome.
+Our team will explain your divorce rights, outline your options and help you reach the best possible outcome.
 Mistakes made throughout this process can severely impact your final divorce settlement, and you don't want to jeopardize important agreements on child custody, child and spousal support, division of property and the possession your family home.

 Some important facts about divorce are outlined below, but there is much more to learn before you get started.
 If you are thinking about a divorce, you need an experienced and qualified divorce attorney in Colorado Springs, CO, to advise you along the way.
 Without this guidance, it will be easy to forget important assets, or be unprepared for conflicts when they arise.